- About Us

 - My Account

-The work being done at the Massachusetts Green Schools Committee is very important in helping achive this vision.
-The Green Schools Committee works with local school organizations and associations to develop partnerships to further green initiatives within k-12 schools in Massachusetts.
-These initatives include green curriculum, educational programming for Superintendents, special events for green school stakeholders and development of website resources.
+The Green Schools Committee works with local school organizations and associations to develop partnerships to further green initiatives within K-12 schools in Massachusetts.
+These initiatives include green curriculum, educational programming for Superintendents, special events for green school stakeholders and development of website resources.

 The committee membership is broad and includes folks who are engaged with green school activities at many levels.
 Even if you're not an expert, we would love to have your participation.
 We are especially interested in involving more educators, parents and school administrators.